 If you are producing more than one new product line and you need different packaging for each product line, it often makes sense to get them printed at the same time to minimise set-up times etc. If, for example, you are a food producer and you are launching 3 types of ready-meals, consider grouping the 3 items together on the same printed sheet.
 Considerable savings can be achieved by minimising the number of printing plates required.
 See the example below showing 3 carton types printed up on a sheet.

 However, by grouping the jobs together, only 4 plates were required instead of 12 plates which would be required if each type was on separate plates.
 As an additional benefit, running the jobs together also has the advantage of increasing the sheet run, further reducing unit costs per carton.
 Also, there is no need to stop the press during the print run in order to change the printing plates because the 3 different types are printed on the same sheet.

-What about if I want different quantities of each type packaging?
+What about if I want different quantities of each type of packaging?

-At Dollard we have staff with vast experience in producing cartons and we have a particular expertise in food packaging.
+At Dollard, we have staff with vast experience in producing cartons and we have particular expertise in food packaging.
 Our priority is that you feel like you have received excellent value and quality when you purchase your packaging from Dollard.